 These templates and format/instructions for grading and improvement plans pertain primarily to the Land Development Review (LDR) disciplines for projects submitted to secure an engineering permit.

 The DWG and DXF Construction Plan CAD files have been provided as a convenience to individuals with the associated software.
-These templates are NOT TO BE MODIFIED FROM ORIGINAL LAYOUT AND CONTENT.
+These templates MAY NOT BE MODIFIED FROM THE ORIGINAL LAYOUT AND CONTENT.

-Construction plans are only permitted for certain minor standard public improvements.
+Construction plans are only permitted for specific minor standard public improvements.
 See Information Bulletin 165 for more information.

 Specific instructions for the preparation of Grading and Improvement Plans are provided within the links labeled "Grading Sheet Format" and "Improvement Sheet Format", respectively (double-click on the "?" within the blue circles for information).
 It is highly recommended that these resources be examined in their entirety as they will eliminate the need for reviewers to comment on many non-engineering elements during plan review, which results in unnecessary delays in approval.